 Bamileke Ngon Helmet Mask

-A wonderful old style carved royal Bamileke Ngon / Ngoyn helmet mask, used for dancing by one of the chiefs 9 notables of the village of Bikom.
+A wonderful old style carved royal Bamileke Ngon / Ngoyn helmet mask, used for dancing by one of the chiefs 9 notables of the village of Bekom.
 Used for the funerals of the ancestors and the celebration of tradition and cultures.
-Dark patina and good signs of plenty of use and a red pigment through incised pattern markings and a stunning carving of the ‘nodules’ to represent the title holders hat ‘Ashetu’.
+There is damage to the rear of the mask, which can be seen clearly in the photos.
+This mask shows a great expression through the carving and the unusual painted decoration, this has seen long term usage.

 Contact Exquisite African Art